pratikonly/PirateOne/replit.md

 # PirateOne - Your Ultimate Streaming Platform

 ## Overview
-PirateOne is a modern, Netflix-style streaming platform built entirely with HTML, CSS, and JavaScript.
+PirateOne is a modern, Netflix-style streaming platform built with HTML, CSS, JavaScript frontend and Django backend.
 It features a dark theme, seamless API integration, and a user-friendly interface for browsing movies, TV shows, and anime.

 ## Features
 - **Dark Theme UI**: Pure black (#000000) background with #d89d9d accent color